There is nothing that does not consist of atoms. Nothing!?

 The formula of the diethyl ether molecules: C4H10O.

-Molecules of both compounds butan-1-ol and diethyl ether have 4 carbon atoms, 10 hydrogen atoms and one oxygen atom.
+Molecules of the compounds butan-1-ol and diethyl ether both have 4 carbon atoms, 10 hydrogen atoms and one oxygen atom.

 So they are the same?
 No, the atoms are joined together in different sequences: the molecules are different and the substances have entirely different behaviours (physical and chemical).